 NOTE 1—An equivalent TSF is desirable for maintaining TWT agreements.
 An equivalent TSF might be implemented at the AP MLD by determining the difference between the TSF of the disabled AP minus the TSF of another affiliated AP when the link is disabled and then initializing the TSF of the AP when later enabled to the TSF of the other affiliated AP plus the difference.

-NOTE 2—After the enablement of an AP link is established, if there is no TTLM advertised, all associated non-AP STAs operate in the default mapping.
+NOTE 2—(#20078)After the enablement of a link on which an affiliated AP is operating , if there is no TTLM advertised, all associated non-AP STAs operate in the default mapping, unless an associated non-AP MLD has a negotiated TTLM (see 35.3.7.2.4).

 Straw Poll: